odennav/icinga-monitoring-alerting-system/README.md

 **Configure Ansible Vault**

-Ansible communicates with target remote servers using SSH and usually we generate RSA key pair and copy the public key to each remote server, instead we'll use username and password credentials of odennav user.
+Ansible communicates with target remote servers using SSH and usually we generate `RSA` key pair and copy the public key to each remote server, instead we'll use username and password credentials of odennav user.

-This credentials are added to inventory host file but encrypted with ansible-vault
+This credentials are added to inventory host file but encrypted with ansible-vault.

 Ensure all IPv4 addresses and user variables of remote servers are in the inventory file as shown